jordwalke/flex/README.md

 change one thing at a time - the language of implementation).

-Here are several datapoints gathered from running the `ReLayout` test suite, and comparing it with those same tests executed in the `C` implementation.
+Here are several datapoints gathered from running the `flex` test suite, and comparing it with those same tests executed in the `C` implementation.
 We include both the fixed point and the floating point encodings.